henrysky/astroNN/docs/source/neuralnets/losses_metrics.rst

     # remember to import astroNN's loss function first
     model.compile(loss={'output': output_loss, 'predictive_variance': predictive_variance_loss}, ...)

-.. note:: If you don't have the known labels uncertainty, you can just give an array of zero as your labels uncertainty
+.. note:: If you don't have the known labels uncertainty, you can just give an array of zeros as your labels uncertainty

 Categorical Cross-Entropy
 ----------------------------